sarweiler/img2sassb64/README.md

 # img2sassb64

-> Converts image files to Base64 and saves them as SASS variables
+> A grunt task to convert image files to Base64 and save them as SASS variables

 ## Getting Started
 This plugin requires Grunt.